Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Proposed Methods: ST and SC

 where $U^n$ is the denoised data at time $t^n$.
+Figure~\ref{fig:TEE/modTEEdemo}~(a) and (b) illustrate the idea of TEE.
 When there are several candidate PDEs, the one with the least TEE is picked \cite{kang2019ident}.
 This TEE idea is based on the convergence principle that a correct numerical approximation converges to the true solution as the time step $\widetilde{\Delta t}$ goes to zero.
-The error from the wrongly identified terms grows during this time evolution process.
-Figure~\ref{fig:TEE/modTEEdemo}~(a) and (b) illustrate the idea of TEE.
+The error from the wrongly identified terms grows during this time evolution process, see more details in \cite[Section 2.3]{kang2019ident}.